-Realisation of FIR filter on basic elements
+Implementation of a FIR filter on basic elements

 The figure below shows the FIR filter circuit containing 4 coefficients.